luisra/stat-models/README.md

 ## Motivation

-We wanted to build the best models for predicting the satisfaction level of an employee and classifying whether or not an employee would leave the company.
-This would allow for greater accuracy in future predictions and classifications.
+We wanted to build the best possible models for predicting the satisfaction level of an employee and classifying whether or not an employee would leave the company.
+This would allow for greater accuracy in both future predictions and classifications.

 ## Installation